Air Canada Interview Questions

 • Air Canada’s corporate headquarters are in Montreal.

-• The airline is among the 20 largest airlines in the world and employs 30,000 people.
+• The airline is among the world’s 20 largest airlines and employs approximately 30,000 people.

 • Air Canada’s loyalty program is called Aeroplan.